gutomezencio/carousel/README.md

 $ yarn install
 ```

-After package dependencies installation you can go for the app runnin properly:
+After package dependencies installation you can go for the app running properly:

 ```sh
 $ npm run dev